MirrorVista

 • Plaster: Found in older homes; more fragile.

-• Brick or Concrete: Very strong, but difficult to drill.
+• Brick or Concrete: Strong but harder to drill into.

 • Light (<15 pounds): Use adhesive strips or hooks.